mmart196/VIP/README.md

 Review Project Proposal: Allows admin users to check project proposals and decide whether to accept or reject them.

-There are other files in the project that I worked on but I did not add them here since they were edits while the ones above were created from scratch.
+Note: There are other files in the project that I worked on but I did not add them here since they were edits while the ones above were created from scratch.